FrankN88/FrankN88-first_milestone_new/TESTING.md

         1. Through descriptive images and easy access to social networks.

      2. Give an immediate overview of the place, its main features, products and other important information.
-        1. Gallery images, menu cards, embedded video and map provide that abundantly.
+        1. Gallery images, menu cards, embedded video and map abundantly provide that.

-     3. Increase percentage of in stores sales made with new imported products and in the future also on line sales.
+     3. Increase percentage of in-store sales made with new imported products and, in the future, also online sales..
         1. The food menu together with the PDF list of wines/spirits provides all the information regarding new products,pricing and variety.

-     4. Gaining a better understanding of the audience by checking their feedbacks both via the website and social networks.
+     4. Gain a better understanding of the audience by checking their feedback both via the website and social networks.
-        1. Possible via the reviews from ther social networks connected to the restaurant and the form in the page Avout Us.
+        1. Possible via the reviews from ther social networks connected to the restaurant and the form in the page "About Us".

-     5. Consequently increase social mentions and blog with regularity in order to keep the attention high.
+     5. Consequently, increase social mentions and post with regularity in order to keep attention high.
         1. Possible via regular upadtes of the restaurant features (menu,wine list etc) that connected to the social networks interactions give the owner a trend of its audience.

      6. Allow potential customers to fill out a contact form, sign up for the email list, visit the physical location, or simply give the restaurant a phone call.
-        1. Through the form present on the website (at the moement not active), locatin and contacts given in the footer and embedded map.
+        1. Through the form present on the website (at the moement not active), location and contacts given in the footer and embedded map.

      7. Make the website as accessible as possible.
         1. The simple and instinctive structure of the website allows that together with the clarifying images.